ThorkellMoon/portfolio/cv.md

 -	The Stories for All Time. [https://fasnl.ku.dk](fasnl.ku.dk) (website and eXist database)

 # Publications
+- 'Artificial Curators: Design Considerations for Interactive Chatbot Experiences in Cultural Heritage Settings', with H. Gu and J. Vandommele. (under review; forthcoming 2025) [8000 words]
 - ‘Benedict of Nursia’, with Stephanie Clark, Shannon Godlove and Amity Reading.
 In *Sources of Anglo-Saxon Literary Culture*.
 Ed.
-Frederick Biggs et al.  (under review with Amsterdam UP; forthcoming 2024) [8000 words]
+Frederick Biggs et al.  (under review with Amsterdam UP; forthcoming 2025) [8000 words]
 - 'Legendary Sagas and Legendary Rimes'.
 In *Philology, Poetics and Early Modern Icelandic: New Norse Studies*.
 Ed.
 Shaun Hughes.
 Islandica.
-Ithaca: Cornell UP. (forthcoming winter 2024) [19000 words]
+Ithaca: Cornell UP. (forthcoming spring 2025) [19000 words]
 - 'On the Role of Materials Experience for Novel Interactions with Digital Representations of Historical Pop-up and Movable Books', with Willemijn Elkhuizen, Stefano Parisi and Elvin Karana.
 In *CHI '24: Proceedings of the CHI Conference on Human Factors in Computing Systems, May 2024*. [https://doi.org/10.1145/3613904.3642142](https://doi.org/10.1145/3613904.3642142)
 - 'Archaeological Trails and Contemporary Art: Soundscapes for visually impaired visitors', with Angeliki Antoniou, Ioanna Lykourentzou, Heng Gu and Maria Stathi.
 In *Proceedings of the First International Workshop on Accessibility and Multimodal Interaction Design Approaches in Museums for People with Impairments co-located with MobileHCI 2023 Conference Athens, Greece, September 26, 2023*.
 Ed.
 Christos Fidas et al. 2024. [https://ceur-ws.org/Vol-3622/paper2.pdf](https://ceur-ws.org/Vol-3622/paper2.pdf)
 - *A Lexicon of Medieval Nordic Law*, with Ulrika Djärv, Inger Larsson, Christine Peel and Erik Simensen.
 2020.
 Cambridge: Open Book Publishers. [https://doi.org/10.11647/OBP.0188](https://doi.org/10.11647/OBP.0188)